Gotrek77/obs-docker/README.md

   containers (probably because of the previous point)
-- Add ffmpeg multi-stream encoder (I currently run it directly on the host because reasons)
-- Make sure that the OBS Dockerfile works correctly both with and without NVIDIA GPU
+- Add ffmpeg multi-stream encoder (I currently run it directly on the host because reasons) both with and without NVIDIA GPU